gaberunte/spheres_of_influence/README.md

 This repository holds the data, analyses, and figure development for our "Spheres of Influence" manuscript.
 The project focuses on questioning the drivers of soil fungal community turnover in a mixed hardwood-conifer forest.
 The study was conducted at Sedgwick Reserve in Southern CA, USA.

 **Authors:**
-Gabe Runte
+Gabe Runte,
-Alex Smith
+Alex Smith,
-Dr. Holly Moeller
+Dr. Holly Moeller,
 Dr. Laura Bogar

 ## Structure